USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

-   3.7.
-If the Site ID is not provided AND any of the mandatory Site information entities are not provided, the service
+   - 3.7.
+If the site ID is not provided AND any of the mandatory Site information entities are not provided, the
+     service
      generates the following error(s):

    ```json
    {